effector/effector/docs/api/effector/Scope.md

 Imperative effects calls are supported in effect handlers but **not** in `watch` functions.

-When effect call another effects then it should call only effects, not common async functions:
+When effect call another effects then it should call only effects, not common async functions and effect calls should have await:

 **Correct**, effect without inner effects: